prasenforu/container-platform/kube/README.md

-﻿# Container As A Service (CAAS) with Docker and Kubernetes
+﻿# Setup Kubernetes Cluster with kubeadm

 ## Overview
 This Quick Start reference deployment guide provides step-by-step instructions for deploying Docker and Kubernetes on the Amazon Web Services (AWS) cloud.